-Dr. Tau is board certified Child, Adolescent and Adult Psychiatrist who is devoted to clinical practice and research at the intersection of Child and Addiction Psychiatry.
+Dr. Tau is Board Certified in Child & Adolescent Psychiatry, General Psychiatry and Addiction Medicine.
+He is devoted to clinical practice and research at the intersection of Child and Addiction Psychiatry.

 As faculty at Columbia University, Dr. Tau conducts MRI research, funded by national organizations and agencies such as the National Institutes on Drug Abuse, that aims to understand how the brain's neural systems function in individuals who abuse substances.
 He is especially interested in the neural circuits that support emotion and cognition in marijuana-using youth.
 Dr. Tau has published his work in international journals including Neuropsychopharmacology, Cell and Journal of Experimental Medicine.